MariaP4444/miniProject04/README.md

 Francisco Suarez

 ### DJ system
-For this project we built a basic DJ sytem using OSC Controller and Pure Data.
-First, we decided the function for each botton for the OSC Controller, the system consists on two principal functions:
+For this project, we built a basic DJ system using OSC Controller and Pure Data.
+First, we assigned functions to each button on the OSC Controller.
+The system consists of two main features:

 - Drum machine patterns
 - Piano

-For the drum machine patterns, we assigned three sliders for controlling the values of kick, snare, hithat and BPM.
-Eight buttons were assigned for eight different patterns for the drum machine.
-On the other hand, fourteen buttons were assigned for two piano ladders.
-Piano ladders can be changed through toggles, giving a total range of 8 available ladders.
-We added 9 filters to
+For the drum machine patterns, we assigned three sliders to control the values for the kick, snare, hi-hat, and BPM.
+Eight buttons were designated for eight different drum machine patterns.
+Meanwhile, fourteen buttons were allocated for two piano scales.
+These piano scales can be changed using toggles, providing a total of 8 available scales.
+Additionally, we included 9 filters to simulate the following instruments and sounds:

+- Timpani
+- Tubular bells
+- Crystal
+- Celesta
+- Electric bass
+- Voice oohs
+- Atmosphere
+- Square